Anne Kane Psychotherapy

 My other relevant qualifications include an MA in psychoanalytic studies from the Tavistock and Portman NHS Trust/UEL.
 I also have an MA from the University of Glasgow.

-I work in private practice but have past experience of working as an Honorary Psychotherapist in a specialist NHS service.
+I work in private practice but have experience of working as an Honorary Psychotherapist in a specialist NHS service.

 Diversity